European Car of the Year: 2000s

-In 2000, a Japanese manufacturer – this time with a Japanese-built product – won the award when the Toyota Yaris Hatchback and Yaris Verso Mini MPV earned top marks in Car of the Year Japan and European Car of the Year ahead of the boldly-styled Fiat Multipla and the practical Vauxhall/Opel Zafira compact MPV.
+In 2000, a Japanese manufacturer – this time with a Japanese-built product – won the award when the Toyota Yaris and Yaris Verso earned top marks in Car of the Year Japan and European Car of the Year ahead of the boldly-styled Fiat Multipla and the practical Opel/Vauxhall Zafira.

-Alfa Romeo's modern revival continued when its stylish 147 won the award for 2001, with the next winner in 2002 being the Peugeot 307.
-It was another French success for 2003, when the second generation Renault Megane was the winner.
+Alfa Romeo's modern revival continued when its stylish hatchback 147 won the award for 2001, with the next winner in 2002 being the Peugeot 307.
+It was another French success for 2003, when the Renault Mégane II was the winner.

 Fiat achieved its eighth success in the contest when its all-new Panda won the 2004 award.
-Toyota made it two victories from six years when its radical Prius hybrid won the 2005 award.
+Toyota made it two victories from five years when its radical Prius hybrid won the 2005 award.
 The Renault Clio became the first model to win the award twice when the third generation of the popular supermini won it for 2006, having previously won in 1991.

-Ford's stylish and practical S-Max won the 2007 award, fighting off a close challenge from the Vauxhall/Opel Corsa, earlier versions of which had been largely overlooked by the contest's judges.
+Ford's stylish and practical S-Max won the 2007 award, fighting off a close challenge from the Opel/Vauxhall Corsa, earlier versions of which had been largely overlooked by the contest's judges.

 Fiat made in nine victories in the contest when it won the 2008 award with the 500 model, a retro-styled take on its iconic small car which had first been launched 50 years earlier.
-In 2009, the next award went to a more traditional and mainstream offering, when Vauxhall/Opel won the award for only the third time with its Insignia.
+In 2009, the next award went to a more traditional and mainstream offering, when Opel/Vauxhall won the award for only the third time with its Insignia.